juristr/juristr.github.com/_drafts/git-flow-manually.md

 - [Download & install](https://github.com/nvie/gitflow)
 - [Git flow cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/)

-The tool is really nice, nevertheless I'd recommend you to first manually try the flow pattern in order to fully understand it. (that holds for most productivity tools, btw).
+So, if you mastered to use the git flow pattern manually, you're ready to go with it.

 ### Haacked's Git Aliases